 Let's grow together in a community that supports us all to be creative and inspiring teachers.

-The Education on Fire podcast is created in themed seasons and released once a week.
+The Education on Fire podcast is created in themed seasons.

 Season 1 provides some background about me, why the podcast was created and what we are trying to achieve.

 Interviews include my expert educationalist Peter Cansell who provides insightful comments about what you have heard and suggestions about how you can implement the ideas into your own classroom.
 Also if you need further support, how best to approach your headteacher.

 000 : Mark Taylor your host and Education on Fire creator

 001 : Positive Education Training and NAPE with Lynn Hannay